 It’s no secret that wedding planning can feel like the ultimate full-time job.
-You’ll find yourself sneaking away at lunch time to take vendor phone calls and staying up way past your normal bedtime to arrange seating charts and color code your wedding decoration spreadsheet.
+You’ll find yourself sneaking away at lunchtime to take vendor phone calls and staying up way past your normal bedtime to arrange seating charts and color-code your wedding decoration spreadsheet.
 Your weekends, which in the past were filled with brunch plans and relaxing afternoons, are now filled with trips to craft stores and doing DIY projects with your closest friends and family members.

-When it starts to seem like the tasks on your wedding to-do list keep piling up with no end in sight, you might want to consider taking a few days off of work throughout your wedding planning process to dive into all-things wedding without any work interruptions.
+When it starts to seem like the tasks on your wedding to-do list keep piling up with no end in sight, you might want to consider taking a few days off of work throughout your wedding planning process to dive into everything wedding without any work interruptions.
 You might also start to notice that you want to take a few days off here and there for your bridal shower and bachelorette party, not to mention the week of your actual wedding.

 1. One Day a Quarter

 If your engagement period spans over a year or so, set a plan for yourself where you take off one day each quarter of the year.
 That way, you make sure that you’re planning your days off over the course of a few months and they aren’t back-to-back or during a month when your boss really needs you there.
 Planning to take just one day off each quarter will also let you use that day to take care of more immediate things so that you can prioritize what needs to be focused on every couple of months.

 2. A Day or Two for Your Bachelorette Party

 Take a look at your allotted vacation days for the year.
 If you notice that you either don’t have a lot left or you want to save them for your honeymoon, plan a bachelorette party around a long holiday weekend or one that requires you to only take a day or two off of work.